There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

-As of January 2021, report 96.7% of apps on Google’s Play Store were free, compared to 92.7% on Apple’s App Store.
-The free apps dominate the app market and will continue to do so for a long time.
+As of 2022, report 96.7% of apps on Google’s Play Store were free, compared to 92.7% on Apple’s App Store.
+Free apps dominate the app market and will continue to do so for a long time.

 The following table summarized from Business of Apps, shows the growth that Apps are witnessing in their revenues over the years: